Overview

 rain deploy "<template>" --yes --config "<parameters>"

-For a refresher on the manual workflow, read our step-by-step guide on deploying a CloudFormation template.
+For a step-by-step walkthrough, read our guide on deploying a CloudFormation template.

-To start adding CloudFormation templates, simply add new files to the ./templates directory and commit them to the main branch of your repository to trigger the CI/CD workflow.
-The workflow will automatically deploy your stacks using the provided parameter files.
+Add new files to ./templates and commit to the main branch.
+The CI/CD workflow automatically deploys new stacks using the provided parameter files.

 - Official AWS CloudFormation Templates